corincic161/softarc/README.md

 OpenUP targets small and colocated teams interested in agile and iterative development.
 Small projects constitute teams of 3 to 6 people and involve 3 to 6 months of development.

+**img

 * Iteration Lifecycle:

-** Phases are further decomposed into a number of iterations.
+1. Phases are further decomposed into a number of iterations.

-** At the end of each iteration a verified build of the system increment is available.
+2. At the end of each iteration a verified build of the system increment is available.

-** Each iteration has its own lifecycle, beginning with planning and ending in a stable system increment, Iteration Review (did we achieve the iteration objectives) and a Retrospective (is there a better process).
+3. Each iteration has its own lifecycle, beginning with planning and ending in a stable system increment, Iteration Review (did we achieve the iteration objectives) and a Retrospective (is there a better process).

-** Progress on completion of micro-increments is monitored daily via “Scrums” and the iteration burndown chart to provide timely feedback.
+4. Progress on completion of micro-increments is monitored daily via “Scrums” and the iteration burndown chart to provide timely feedback.
+**img

+* OpenUP roles:
+*Stakeholder* represents interest groups whose needs must be satisfied by the project.
+It is a role that may be played by anyone who is (or potentially will be) materially affected by the outcome of the project *Analyst* represents customer and end-user concerns by gathering input from stakeholders to understand the problem to be solved and by capturing and setting priorities for requirements.
+*Architect* is responsible for designing the software architecture, which includes making the key technical decisions that constrain the overall design and implementation of the project.
+*Developer* is responsible for developing a part of the system, including designing it to fit into the architecture, and then implementing, unit-testing, and integrating the components that are part of the solution.
+*Tester* is responsible for the core activities of the test effort, such as identifying, defining, implementing, and conducting the necessary tests, as well as logging the outcomes of the testing and analyzing the results.
+*Project Manager* leads the planning of the project in collaboration with stakeholders and team, coordinates interactions with the stakeholders, and keeps the project team focused on meeting the project objectives.
+*Any Role* represents anyone on the team that can perform general tasks.